Lasik Success Rates Are High, but Be Aware of Risks

-In addition to chance complications, many require glasses or contacts right after Lasik.
+In addition to the risks of Lasik eye surgery and complications some suffer, many require glasses or contacts right after Lasik.
 Ciccone says most who get Lasik do so to correct nearsightedness, and many have presbyopia, a common condition with age in which the eyes lose their ability to focus up close.

 For those with presbyopia, the same Lasik procedure which grants distance vision also prompts the need for reading glasses.
 "They didn't realize they were presbyopic to begin with, they were using their nearsightedness to read," Ciccone says.